Are You an Apple or a Pear?

 Insulin is a hormone produced in the pancreas to carry glucose into the body’s cells, and has a major impact on metabolism.
 Insulin resistance means that your body’s muscle and liver cells don’t respond adequately to normal levels of insulin.
 This causes glucose levels in the blood to rise and increases the risk for diabetes.
 Insulin resistance, combined with high blood glucose, excess abdominal fat, unfavorable cholesterol levels and high blood pressure create what is known as the metabolic syndrome, a major risk factor for heart disease and stroke.

 Is your waist size increasing your risk for heart disease?
 There are several ways to calculate your risk by using your waist measurement, the difference between your waist and hip measurements, and your Body Mass Index, or BMI—a number based on your height and weight.
-A simple guide can be found on the President’s Challenge Web site.
+You can learn more by reading this article about achieving and maintaining a healthy weight.